-6. has a physician's statement that the parents of the person depend on him/her as their sole source of transportation, or
+6. has a physician's statement that the parents of the person depends on him/her as their sole source of transportation, or

-7. is exempt from these requirements based on Section 16-28-40 of the Code of Alabama.
+7. is exempt from this requirements based on Section 16-28-40 of the Code of Alabama.